RiverValley to host 'International Overdose Awareness Day at the Park'

-RiverValley Behavioral Health will host its inaugural “International Overdose Awareness Day at the Park” — in recognition of the international observance — from 4-7 p.m.
+RiverValley Behavioral Health, the regional health community mental health center that serves Daviess, Hancock, Henderson, McLean, Ohio, Union and Webster counties, will host its inaugural “International Overdose Awareness Day at the Park” — in recognition of the international observance — from 4-7 p.m.
 Aug.
 31 at Moreland Park, 1215 Hickman Ave.

 The theme of the event will be “It’s Time to Remember.
 It’s Time to Act.”